kimtore/pms/doc/manpage.md

 :   If set, PMS will listen for mouse input.
 Mouse support is incomplete, and the slightly hacky mousewheel support available with standard versions of ncurses is less than ideal, but a couple of actions have been implemented, see *MOUSE ACTIONS*.
 Default: *unset*

 mpd_timeout=*integer*
-:   Sets MPD connection timeout in seconds.
-Leave this lower than your MPD server setting.
-Default: *30*
+:   Sets MPD timeout, in seconds.
+If the MPD server does not send a response during this time span, the operation is aborted.
+Increase this value for slow or unstable connections.
+Default: *2*.

 msg_buffer_size=*integer*
 :   How many log lines to keep in the console.
 A value of 0 keeps all lines.
 Default: *1024*